Skip to contents

 fs

 A per-marker list of numeric vectors of allele frequencies.
-If NULL (default), for a given marker, only the alleles present in the data are represented in the legend, and each allele is represented equally.
-Because the colour scheme is adaptive (see introduction), the same allele will have a different colour in a plot of an alternative data list if more or fewer alleles are observed at the given marker across the alternative data list.
-If fs is specified, all possible alleles are represented and legend areas are proportional to allele frequencies; i.e., common alleles have relatively large legend areas, and rare alleles have relatively small legend areas.
-Specify fs to fix the colour of a given allele across plots of different data lists, thereby facilitating cross-comparison.
+If NULL (default), only the alleles present in ys are shown in the the legend, with all per-marker alleles represented equally.
+Because the colour scheme is adaptive, the same allele may have different colours given different ys.
+If fs is specified, all alleles in fs feature in the legend with areas proportional to allele frequencies, so that common alleles occupy larger areas than rarer alleles.
+Specify fs to fix the allele colour scheme across plots of different ys.

 Logical.
-If true, patient IDs are printed vertically; otherwise they are printed horizontally (default).
+If TRUE (default), person IDs are printed vertically; otherwise, they are printed horizontally.

 mar

-A vector which gives the number of lines of margin for the main plot; see the entry for mar in par.
+Vector of numbers of lines of margin for the main plot; see mar entry of par.

 gridlines

 Logical.
-If true (default), white gridlines separating patients and markers will be drawn.
+If true (default), white grid lines separating people and markers are drawn.

 palette

-Colour palette for alleles, see return value of brewer.pal.
-Generally, the colours are interpolated.
-If a marker has d possible alleles, then the colours used are the 1/(d+1), ..., d/(d+1) quantiles of the colours in palette.
-This is done such that markers with different number of possible alleles would generally use different colours.
+Colour palette for alleles, see the Value section of brewer.pal.
+Generally, colours are interpolated: if a marker has d possible alleles, then the colours used are the 1/(d+1), ..., d/(d+1) quantiles of the palette to ensure that markers with different allele counts use different colours.

 marker.annotate